liriliri/eustia/README.md

 Materials must be prepared first to cook a good meal.
 Right now, our materials is a bunch of small modules.
-Eustia provides many [utilities](http://liriliri.github.io/eustia/eris.html) itself (still under development).
+Eustia provides many [utilities](http://liriliri.github.io/eustia/eris.html) itself (currently under development).
 Still, there are times you want to add your own ones.
 To achieve that, create a directory named **eustia** in the root directory.

 Now, let's say I want to have a function to compare version numbers.
 The first step is to create a js file named **compareVersion.js** in